Improved bounds on Fourier entropy and Min-entropy: Preliminaries

-\paragraph{Randomized decision tree.} A randomized decision tree for $f$ is a probability distribution $R_\mu$ over deterministic decision trees for $f$.
-On input $x$, a decision tree is chosen according to $R_\mu$, which is then evaluated on $x$.
-The complexity of the randomized tree is the largest depth among all deterministic trees with non-zero probability of being sampled according to $R_\mu$.
+A parity-decision tree for $f$ is similar to a deterministic decision tree, except that each node in the tree is labelled by a subset $S\subseteq [n]$.
+On input $x\in \pmset{n}$, the tree proceeds at a node with label $S$ by evaluating the parity of the bits $x_i$ for $i\in S$ and continues with the subtree corresponding to the value of $\oplus_{i\in S}x_i$.
+Note that if the subsets at each node have size $|S|=1$, then we get the standard deterministic decision tree model. \paragraph{Randomized decision trees} A randomized decision tree for $f$ is a probability distribution $\mu$ over deterministic decision trees for $f$.
+On input $x$, a decision tree is chosen according to $\mu$, which is then evaluated on $x$.
+The complexity of the randomized tree is the largest depth among all deterministic trees with non-zero probability of being sampled according to $\mu$.
+One can similarly define a randomized parity-decision tree as a probability distribution over deterministic parity-decision trees for $f$.

-We say that a randomized decision tree computes $f$ with bounded-error, if for all $x \in \pmset{n}$ its output equals $f(x)$ with probability at least 2/3. $R_2(f)$ denotes the complexity of the optimal randomized decision tree that computes $f$ with bounded-error, i.e., errs with probability at most~$1/3$.
+We say that a randomized decision tree computes $f$ with bounded-error if for all $x \in \pmset{n}$ its output equals $f(x)$ with probability at least $2/3$. $R_2(f)$ (respectively, $R_2^\oplus(f)$) denotes the complexity of the optimal randomized (respectively, parity) decision tree that computes $f$ with bounded-error, i.e., errs with probability at most $1/3$. \paragraph{Information Theory} We need some preliminaries from Information theory.
+We start with the following consequence of the law of large numbers, called the \emph{Asymptotic Equipartition Property (AEP)} or \emph{the Shannon-McMillan-Breiman theorem}.
+See Chapter~3 in the book \cite{CT91} for more details. \begin{theorem}[Asymptotic Equipartition Property (AEP) Theorem] Let $\mathbf{X}$ be a random variable drawn from a distribution $P$ and suppose $\mathbf{X_1, X_2, \ldots ,X_M}$ are independently and identically distributed copies of\, $\mathbf{X}$, then